vivaria/edisonrul.ing/docs/source/cards/e/elemental-hero-wildedge.md

 ### Card Rulings

-●This monster can't attack the opponent directly after attacking a monster(s).
+*   This monster can't attack the opponent directly after attacking a monster(s).